Enduring Times of Testing, Trials, and Suffering

 Luke 4:1-13 ESV

-We see from these scriptures that God tests us to see what is in our hearts.
-The testing process is good, and it must happen.
-We, however, need to be aware that the temptation to sin is from Satan and from our own lustful desires.
-The Holy Spirit will lead us into testing, just like He led Jesus into testing.
-The outcome of the testing depends on our obedience to God.
+From these Scriptures, we see that God tests us to reveal what is in our hearts.
+This testing process is both good and necessary.
+However, we must understand that temptation to sin comes from Satan and from our own lustful desires.
+The Holy Spirit may lead us into times of testing, just as He led Jesus, but the outcome of that testing depends on our obedience to God.
+To overcome, we must hold fast to the Word of God, just as Jesus did.

 James 1:12-15 ESV

-We need to understand that temptations to sin will come, but we are to learn to stop engaging in sin.
-We must do what Jesus tells us in Matthew 18 and cut the sin out of our lives.
-This is how we pass our testing times.
+We need to understand that temptations to sin will come, but we must learn to stop engaging in sin.
+As Jesus teaches in Matthew 18, we are to cut sin out of our lives.
+This is how we endure and successfully pass through times of testing.

 7 “Woe to the world for temptations to sin!
 For it is necessary that temptations come, but woe to the one by whom the temptation comes!
 8 And if your hand or your foot causes you to sin, cut it off and throw it away.
 It is better for you to enter life crippled or lame than with two hands or two feet to be thrown into the eternal fire.
 9 And if your eye causes you to sin, tear it out and throw it away.
 It is better for you to enter life with one eye than with two eyes to be thrown into the hell of fire.